In this post

 Despite his love of hospitality and cooking, the industry is not without its challenges.
 Ben stresses that to last in hospitality, “you have to be able to really love it.”

-The “Masterchef syndrome,” as he calls it, or the expectation of a meteoric rise to fame after only a couple of years cooking, does not reflect the real world.
+The “Masterchef syndrome,” as he calls it, or the expectation of a meteoric rise to fame after only a couple of years of cooking does not reflect the real world.
 “If you don’t love it, then it’s gonna be hard, so you’ve gotta love what you do.”

-A role in hospitality often becomes more complex and challenging as your career matures, rather than more straightforward and more comfortable.
+A role in hospitality often becomes more complex and challenging as your career matures and you move up the kitchen hierarchy, rather than more straightforward and more comfortable.
 That’s partly the reason why, after 10-15 years in the kitchen, talented chefs drop out of the industry or change tracks.

 Ben’s top qualities for aspiring chef to cultivate